INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 # Standards <a name="standards"></a>

 The collective service should support WMS standards in at least two last and most popular versions 1.1.1 and 1.3.0.
-On the time of the creation of this document, it seems that the proposed solution can also be applied for new OGC API – Maps standard that is still under development.
+At the time of creating of this document, it seems that the proposed solution can also be applied for new OGC API – Maps standard that is still under development.

 ## Supported operations <a name="supported"></a>